 However in the case of a medical emergency it is advised to find your own way to the nearest private hospital and keep the number of a good private hospital on hand.
 This is because ambulances are not necessarily the quickest or most reliable mode of transport due to traffic congestion and motorist’s tendency to ignore ambulance sirens.

-No vaccinations are required for entry to India, except for yellow fever if you are coming from an infected area such as Africa.
-However, Hepatitis (both A and B, depending on your individual circumstances), meningitis and typhoid shots are recommended, as is a booster shot for tetanus.
+You are not required to have vaccinations for entry into India except for yellow fever if you are coming from an infected area such as Africa.
+Saying this Hepatitis (both A and B, depending on your individual circumstances), meningitis and typhoid shots are recommended, as is a booster shot for tetanus.

-Malaria is endemic throughout India.
-CDC states that risk exists in all areas, including the cities of Delhi and Mumbai, and at altitudes of less than 2000 metres in Himachal Pradesh, Jammu, Kashmir, and Sikkim; however, the risk of infection is considered low in Delhi and northern India.
-Get expert advice on malaria preventatives, and take adequate precautions to prevent mosquito bites.
-Use a mosquito repellent when going outside (particularly during the evenings) and also when sleeping in trains and hotels without airconditioning.
-A local mosquito repellent used by Indians is Odomos and is available at most stores.
+It is important to note that the risk of malaria exists in all areas, including the cities of Delhi and Mumbai, and at altitudes of less than 2000 metres in Himachal Pradesh, Jammu, Kashmir, and Sikkim.
+However, the risk of infection is considered low in Delhi and northern India.

-India is home to many venomous snakes.
-If bitten try to note the markings of the snake so that the snake can be identified and the correct antidote given.
-In any event, immediately seek medical care.
+Snakes: Not to freak you out but India is home to many venomous snakes.
+If bitten try to stay calm and remember the pattern on the snake so that it can be identified and the correct antidote given – obviously seek immediate medical attention.

 Private hospitals: Only visit private hospitals as small government hospitals will not give the quality of treatment expected.
 It is important to carry your own sterilised needles as there are reports of high risk of contracting HIV/AIDS from needles when receiving vaccinations or blood transfusions in India.